-Laundry will be done once for two week campers.
-Campers staying longer will have their laundry done once a week.
+Laundry will be done at the end of the first week for two week campers.
+Campers staying longer will have their laundry at the end of the week for the first three weeks.
 Please make sure to label your camper's laundry bag as well as the clothes inside.